What is mortgage underwriting?

 - Suspended.
 Your whole application is stalled until you can satisfy the underwriter’s concerns.

 If you are a declined applicant, you can comparison shop for different, more sympathetic lenders.
 With the last two, you have to take rapid action to get past the problem.
-Only #2 (approved) lets you relax.
+Only #2 (loan approval) lets you relax.

 One last thing.
 Underwriting continues right up until you close.
 And lenders routinely carry out credit checks in the days leading up to closing.